ugGit/actscore-issue-recreation/README.md

 ### Second cause: removing the matrix calculation
-Before continuing, the work environment matches the state on the current git main branch (e.g. by executing `git reset`).
+Before continuing, the work environment should be reset to match the state on the current git main branch again (e.g. by executing `git reset --hard`).
 Then, apply the provided patch which removes the matrix calculation from `main.cpp` using:

 ```
 git apply provoke_error_remove_matrix.patch
 ```

-Rebuilding the project and executing the program now yields a segmentation fault after having executed the code otherwise correctly:
+Rebuilding the project and executing the program now yields a `free(): invalid pointer` error after having executed the code otherwise correctly:

 ```
 z